-Organizations can use data to allow their audience to engage with their business in a deep and fulfilling way.
+Organizations can use data to allow their audience to engage with their business deeply and fully.
 Interactive data figures can benefit this and allow audiences to connect deeper to businesses.

-By creating a creative way to showcase data about Outerspace, National Geographic was able to encourage its audience to engage with its brand in a fun and entertaining way.
+By creating a creative way to showcase data about outer space, National Geographic encouraged its audience to engage with its brand in a fun way.
 Businesses looking for more audience engagement can benefit by utilizing data creatively to get people to engage.

 Data Helps Businesses Serve Their Consumer

-By using surveys that ask their audience what new products they would like to see, businesses can better understand what types of products they should create.
-Utilizing data can be the difference between a business disconnected from its audience and a business that best serves its audience and consumers.
+Utilizing data can differentiate between a business disconnected from its audience and one that best serves its audience and consumers.

 Data Generates Audience Anticipation

-One great example of this is Spotify’s Wrapped campaign, in which every year they realize data to give consumers a summary of the genres, artists, and songs that they’ve listened to the most over the past year.
-Thisyearites people to share their data, which helps to market Spotify.
+One great example of this is Spotify’s Wrapped campaign, in which every year, they realize data to give consumers a summary of the genres, artists, and songs they’ve listened to the most over the past year.
+This encourages people to share their data, which helps to market Spotify.

 Another ingenious and creative example of a business using data to create audience anticipation is Google’s annual search campaign.
-The Year in Search campaign comprises videos that visually represent data of what people have been searching for the most over the past year.
+The Year in Search campaign comprises videos visually representing what people have been searching for the most over the past year.

 Data Bolsters Businesses’ Images and Values

-Drawing upon data to make decisions is an excellent way that businesses can plan for success and please their audiences.
+Drawing upon data to make decisions is an excellent way for businesses to plan for success and please their audiences.
 It can be tricky to keep one’s audience engaged and return for more year after year.

 By data, businesses can keep track of trends and predict new ones likely to emerge.
-Knowing exactly what their audiences are likely to want in the future can allow businesses to plan for success and create products and services that will keep them relevant and profitable.
+Knowing what their audiences will likely want in the future can allow businesses to plan for success and create products and services that will keep them relevant and profitable.

-For example, suppose a shoe company is brainstorming a new type of shoe to release in the future.
-In that case, data can give the company a clear image of what trends their audience is gravitating towards and can develop new ideas that align with these particular trends.
+For example, suppose a shoe company is brainstorming a new type of shoe to release.
+In that case, data can give the company a clear image of what trends its audience is gravitating towards and can develop new ideas that align with these particular trends.

 Data Can Tell a Story

-By utilizing data, Whirlpool was able to show their audience that their company had a positive impact on the schools they donated to, thereby reinforcing the audience’s perception of the story as truthful and positive.
-Data shows audiences that a business isn’t making baseless claims rooted in opinions.
+By utilizing data, Whirlpool could show their audience that their company positively impacted the schools they donated to, reinforcing their perception of the story as truthful and positive.
+Data shows audiences a business isn’t making baseless claims based on opinions.

 Visual Data Can Get an Audience’s Attention

-Visual representations of data are a great tool that businesses can use to get their audience’s attention.
-In an age where the market is saturated with marketing campaigns, being able to stand out in the crowd is essential for businesses looking to connect with their audience.
+Visual representations of data are a great tool businesses can use to get their audience’s attention.
+In an age where the market is saturated with marketing campaigns, standing out in the crowd is essential for businesses looking to connect with their audience.

-Graphs and pie charts with interesting data will pique audiences’ interest and encourage them to take a minute to digest the information provided to them.
+Graphs and pie charts with interesting data will pique audiences’ interest and encourage them to take a minute to digest the information provided.
 Getting audiences interested in what one has to say is a vital component of marketing effectively and creating a larger, more engaged audience.

-For example, suppose a thermos company shows users a visual representation of data that showcases how much longer their thermos will keep a drink warm than their competitors.
+For example, suppose a thermos company shows users a visual representation of data showing how much longer their thermos will keep a drink warm than their competitors.
 In that case, audiences will be inclined to stop and digest that information.

 Data Acts as a Versatile Marketing Tool